Protecting data centres from fire – your options

 Alternatively there are two water-based options to consider - conventional sprinkler or water mist systems.
 Water mist will spray a fine high-pressure water mist into the burning area.

 The evaporation of water significantly cools the fire combustion zone and displaces the oxygen locally around the fire.
-It may sound strange to introduce water into an area with electricity and mission-critical information, but in fact the high pressure water mist system brings the best of sprinkler and gas and is highly suitable for suppressing fires in data centres.
+It may sound strange to introduce water into an area with electricity and mission-critical information, but in fact the high pressure water mist system brings the best of sprinkler and gas and is highly suitable for suppressing fires in data centers.

-Indeed it can be favoured in certain instances because in order to incorporate methods using gas, the room housing the data centre needs either to be purpose-built with gas suppression in mind or retrofitted to withstand a semi-pressurised environment.
+Indeed it can be favoured in certain instances because in order to incorporate methods using gas, the room housing the data center needs either to be purpose-built with gas suppression in mind or retrofitted to withstand a semi-pressurised environment.

 The systems involving water do not require the room to be pressure sealed nor the ventilation system switched off, nor people evacuated.

 The discharge is localized so it minimizes the water damage and resetting to standby position is both fast and inexpensive.
-Lastly, the water mist pump unit is the same regardless of the size of the data centre (the pumps have to be designed to supply six activated sprinklers) and many risk areas can be protected, for example technical spaces, offices and emergency generator rooms.
+Lastly, the water mist pump unit is the same regardless of the size of the data center (the pumps have to be designed to supply six activated sprinklers) and many risk areas can be protected, for example technical spaces, offices and emergency generator rooms.

 But unlike sprinkler and gas systems, high pressure water mist requires full scale testing to ensure its effectiveness.
-Currently there is only one internationally recognised standard published by FM Global 5560 (2016) appendix M and N. An advantage of this test protocol is it takes account forced ventilation that reflects the real life conditions within a data centre.
+Currently there is only one internationally recognised standard published by FM Global 5560 (2016) appendix M and N. An advantage of this test protocol is it takes account forced ventilation that reflects the real life conditions within a data center.

-Recently, a shift has been taking place across our cities, as buildings utilise integrated solutions to manage all of a building’s fire and security solutions.
+Recently, a shift has been taking place across our cities, as buildings utilise integrated solutions to manage all of a building's fire and security solutions.
 This means that an integrated system can include surveillance systems, fire suppression systems and alarms - all aligned to optimise response time and protect vital internal infrastructure.
-The data centre operators can see the actual fire situation so the whole process of identification to extinguishing takes 10 seconds, reduced from 15 minutes with a traditional fire alarm response.
+The data center operators can see the actual fire situation so the whole process of identification to extinguishing takes 10 seconds, reduced from 15 minutes with a traditional fire alarm response.